 If you're still curious how it all works: Netscape wants a color value

-in this format: #RRGGBB
+in this format: #RRGGBB, where RR specifies

-the value of the Red component of the color, GG
+the value of the Red component of the color, GG the

-the Blue component.
+Green component and BB the Blue component.
 As you can see

 each component has two positions and the value should be in HEX

 format.
-In HEX the numbers run up from 0
+In HEX the numbers run up from 0 to 9

-and after that from A
+and after that from A to F, therefore

 having a base of 16 characters instead of the decimal system which